-The program in Chicana/o and Latina/o Studies (CLS) offers a systematic and interdisciplinary analysis of Mexican- and Latin-American-origin people, cultures, and collectivities within the United States.
-The CLS certificate is designed to provide students with a broad knowledge base and the intellectual tools to understand the unity and diversity of U.S. Latina/o populations.
-The primary objective of the CLS program is to train students in the study of Chicana/o and Latina/os, as well as to introduce them to the central questions, topics, and applications that have emerged in this field of inquiry.
+The Chican@ and Latin@ Studies (CLS) Program’s Undergraduate Certificate offers a systematic and interdisciplinary analysis of Mexican- and Latin-American-origin people, cultures, and collectivities within the United States.
+It provides students with a broad knowledge base and the intellectual tools to understand the unity and diversity of U.S. Latina/o populations.
+Interested?
+Try enrolling in the gateway course, CHICLA 201, “Introduction to Chican@ & Latin@ Studies.”

 Requirements for a Certificate in Chican@ & Latin@ Studies